koodikulma-fi/data-signals/README.md

 - Finish the SELECTORS and CONTEXTAPI parts of doc.
 - Add a couple of (typed) MIXIN usage examples.
 - Release as NPM package.
+- And..
+Then provide "data-signals-debug" which is a simple UX for displaying stuff.
+    * Possibly made using MIX-DOM.
+    * Then also expansion to include mix-dom host & components debugging.
+    * The idea is simply to use a NEW WINDOW and handle its contents from the origin page.

 ## What is `data-signals`?